Avinashkp73/Javascript_weather_app/README.md

 # Weather_app
-A simple weather app impelemented by using openweather API
+A simple weather app implemented by using openweather API